apawate/Python3-Set-Game-2021/README.md

 #### Important things to note

 * If the program says "Too late!", it means someone else got the set. :(
-* **VERY IMPORTANT: You must name one player "Agastya".
-It was a quick fix I made to a bug that had all the players writing to `upCards` - I had to choose one to do it, and this was the easiest (since I was always playing the game).
-In the future, I will make a fix to it.**
 * I haven't thoroughly tested the endgame for RealTime mode yet, so it might crash the program.
 * RealTime mode won't run unless I enable the server on my end.
 Please tell me if you need it enabled.
 In the future, I'll put a status updater here to notify you if the server is on.